Skip to Main Content

 Meal PacingExtended Experience

-Luxurious and refined with striking lighting, an impressive open kitchen counter, vibrant curated music playlist, and a mix of elegance with energetic atmosphere; basement lounge with bar area and ground floor dining room with grand chef's table seating.
+Luxurious and refined with striking lighting, an impressive open kitchen counter, lively curated music playlist, and a mix of elegance with energetic atmosphere; basement lounge with bar area and ground floor dining room with grand chef's table seating.